eyereasoner/eye/learning/EYE-learning.md

   * **Extreme Automation:** By producing a self-contained executable, EYE Learning is a perfect fit for modern DevOps and MLOps pipelines.
 The generated programs can be versioned in Git, tested in CI, and deployed anywhere.
   * **Lower Maintenance Overhead:** Because the system's intelligence is maintained as declarative logic, you don't need to refactor complex code to change business policies.
 You simply update the logic and regenerate the program.
   * **Democratized Expertise:** This pattern allows subject matter experts to define operational logic in a high-level format, while the LLM handles the complex task of translating that logic into efficient, verifiable code.

+[^1]: Ershov, A. P. (1982).
+Mixed Computation: Potential Applications and Problems for Study.
+Theoretical Computer Science, 18, 41–67.